zhengyao-lin/vpl/README.md

 - [ ] Private clauses in modules
 - [ ] Adapt to optimizations done by the compiler
 - [ ] Right now we conflate atom and nullary applications (e.g. `hey` vs `hey()`); need to fix this
+- [ ] More error messages for failed validation